martinos/rubyc/README.md

 ## Description
 Adds Ruby's power to the command line.
 ## Introduction
 Sometimes we need to process files or streams at the bash prompt for filtering, parsing, calculating etc.  Unix offers many tools for doing those actions: grep, sed, awk etc. However, their usage are not easy to remember besause of their cryptic syntax.
-They also use Unix regexes which are more limited than ruby's ones.
+They also use Unix regexes which are more limited than Ruby's ones.

 The Ruby interpreter offers us many command line options for processing files or pipes.
-The -p, -n options allows us to process lines one at a time.
-But their syntaxes are not really easy to remember, since it uses non Rubyish syntax, using $_, gets and print kernel methods.
+The -p, -n options in combination of the -e option, allows us to process lines one at a time.
+Personnaly I never remember how to use them.

 For this reason, I have created Rubyc, which stands for Ruby Command line.
 Rubyc supports many enumerator methods applied to STDIN.
 The current line is represented by the "line" variable name or it's shorter alias 'l'.
 ## Installation